gonzalomarcote/arduino-collector/README.md

 # arduino-cbyg
-Arduino project to check temperature and display it in one LCD and turn on a light with motion sensor for my home rack.
+Arduino project to check temperature and send it to one MQTT broker.

 ### Arduino project for my home rack
-Arduino Uno board project that shows in an LCD the rack temperature and have a motion sensor that triggers a light.
+Arduino Uno board project that check the temperature of my home rack and send it to one MQTT broker.
-Optionally I will recollect servers temperatures with a web service and will start on fan on high temps.
+Extra - Optionally it will turn on a light with a motion sensor when my home rack door is opened.
 Compiled with `arduino-mk` linux package.

 `sketch.ino` -> is the main program file.